bondeje/OOPC/README.md

 # OOPC

 OOPC (read: "oopsie") is a set of macro header files and meta data structures written in the C preprocessor to generate boiler plate code to facilitate the creation of a "type" system for object-oriented programming in the C language.
-Different from other implementations I have seen is that the only non-C standard component used is a simple script to add newlines.
-The outputs are standard C header files/code.
-No additional tools.
-Additionally, OOPC has multiple inheritance and distinct interfacing and does so without any upcasting/downcasting or having to do tricky pointer offsets.
+Different from other implementations I have seen is that the only non-C standard components used are macro iterations (widely implemented in C compilers) and a simple script to insert newlines.
+The outputs are standard C (C99+) header files/code.
+No external tooling.

+OOPC has multiple inheritance and distinct interfacing and does so without any upcasting/downcasting or having to do tricky pointer offsets.

 ## Potential and Applied Concepts